 - How much it costs: The relative cost of worker wages, medical care and work comp claims can affect premium rates.

 - Where it provides coverage: All work comp policies provide coverage within state lines.
 Some states allow reciprocity with other states, or honor an All States Endorsement for temporary work or business-related travel.

-5. They wait until it’s too late.
+5. Don’t wait until it’s too late.

-Don’t wait until your coverage has lapsed, you need to provide proof of insurance, or—worst of all—you face a claim.
+The fix: Don’t wait until your coverage has lapsed, you need to provide proof of insurance, or—worst of all—you face a claim.
 Keeping your business covered with a work comp policy can be easy and affordable.

 Need work comp?
 Get a Quote in 5 Easy Steps with WorkCompOne.

 Editor’s note: This post was originally published in October 2017, and has been updated for accuracy and comprehensiveness.